NoahTheCorgi/CellularAutomataEvolution/README.md

-# Go / Baduk Board Game Evolved (Optional) ...
+# Experimentations of CellularAutomata with each Cell being Unique ...

+- Key Idea: Unlike classicial cellular automations, cells can be different from each other

+, ... each with different properties or behaviors ...

-From the parent directory of goevolution, please use the following commands: javac goevolution/GoFrame.java java goevolution/GoFrame
+From the parent directory of evolution, please use the following commands:

-Click locations on the board to play.
-Click on existing rock to remove the rock.
-To switch current rock color, simply click once, remove by clicking again , ... and then click again and the opposite color will be played instead.
+javac evolution/CellularAutomataEvolution.java

+java evolution/CellularAutomataEvolution

-This is version 0.0.1.
+This is version 0.1.1